Owen Miller Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds' 5.04 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds' 5.04 team ERA ranks 28th among all league pitching staffs.

-- Reds pitchers combine to rank 21st in baseball in home runs allowed (72 total, 1.2 per game).
+- Reds pitchers combine to surrender 74 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- The Reds are sending Lively (3-2) to the mound to make his fourth start of the season.
-He is 3-2 with a 1.99 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- The righty's last appearance came on Tuesday against the Boston Red Sox, when he went 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.